Thibault1/frontend-guild-corporate-website/content/posts/senior-javascript-developer-antwerp.md

 If your interested in this job, don’t hesitate and contact us!

-Get in touch with us and we can discuss the details while enjoying a cup of coffee.
+Get in touch with us and we can discuss the details.

 If this job is not a good match for you.

-We're always searching motivated frontend developers in Belgium.
-Be sure to contact us to find which other Belgium Frontend Developer jobs we have for you.
+We're always searching motivated freelance developers in Belgium.
+Be sure to contact us to find which other Jobs we have for you.

 thibault@frontendguild.be\
-+32 493 84 98 73
++32 478 10 50 47